 A privately published report by J.P.
 Morgan reveals that the average bitcoin miner no longer finds mining the cryptocurrency profitable.
 Recently made public by Bloomberg News, the report reveals the per-bitcoin mining electricity cost to average $4060 globally (excluding equipment), far above its current market price $3413.

 According to J.P.
 Morgan analysts, Chinese miners remain the exception to this rule.
 They’ve been able to contract with aluminum smelters and other industries that produce excess electricity.
-These miners can mine a single bitcoin for as low as $2400.
+These miners can mine a single bitcoin for as low as $2400 according to this Bitcoin to Western Union exchange tool.

 While J.P.
 Morgan has always been remarkably bearish about cryptocurrencies, their warnings about crypto-mining now appear prescient.
 In particular, concerns about Proof-of-Work (PoW) mining and its long-term sustainability are quickly becoming validated.
 Despite their report’s overwrought rhetoric, and belief that crypto’s utility rests solely with a “dystopian future,” events continue to reaffirm this analysis.
 Continuing miner consolidation and new concerns about a possible death spiral are also adding to these concerns, leaving many investors waiting on the sidelines.